n0obHere/fusionpbx-app-bulkvs/README.md

 - Verify you have permissions to purchase numbers in BulkVS
 - Check that you have sufficient account balance (if required by BulkVS)
 - Verify domain permissions if purchasing to a different domain
+- Ensure a domain is selected before clicking Purchase

+### E911 Record Issues

+- Verify address information is complete and accurate
+- Check that the address validation returns "GEOCODED" status
+- Ensure state is a valid 2-letter abbreviation
+- Check that ZIP code is valid

 ## License

-This app is licensed under the Mozilla Public License 1.1 (MPL 1.1), consistent with FusionPBX.
+This project is licensed under the Mozilla Public License Version 1.1 (MPL 1.1).

-## Support

-For issues related to:
-- **BulkVS API**: Contact BulkVS support
-- **FusionPBX**: Visit the FusionPBX community forums
-- **This App**: Check the repository issues or create a new issue

-## Version

-Current Version: 1.0

-## Contributing

-Contributions are welcome!
-Please ensure your code follows FusionPBX coding standards and includes appropriate error handling.